eyeson-team/js-docs/content/events/index.md

 date: 2017-08-04T16:29:43+02:00
 ---

-Events are the core data construct provided by the eyeson library.
+Events are the core data construct provided by the Eyeson library.
 Most interactions with the room will be processed through events.
 The identifying attribute of an event is its `type`. _When listening for events the most common thing you want to do is to respond to an event, commonly distinguished by conditionals, a switch statement or a factory._

 {{< note title="Note" >}}
-eyeson js library will handle some additional events for you in order to provide a higher level abstraction and for ease of use you will not receive those events.
+Eyeson js library will handle some additional events for you in order to provide a higher level abstraction and for ease of use you will not receive those events.
 {{< /note >}}